MastooraTurkmen/frontend-interview-questions-answers/README.md

 25. **_What websites are your favorite, in terms of design and development?_**

 Mention websites that inspire you, either due to their clean design, innovative use of technology, or user experience.

+### Advanced Front-End Developer Questions

+26. **_Discuss the biggest achievement of your career._**

+Describe a project, accomplishment, or contribution you're most proud of.

+27. **_Discuss the biggest challenge of your career._**

+Share an instance where you overcame a difficult problem, like optimizing a slow site or debugging an intricate issue.

+28. **_What was your last project?
+How did it go?_**

+Discuss your recent work, challenges faced, and the technologies used.

+29. **_How do you effectively manage your time?_**

+Time management techniques include setting priorities, breaking tasks into smaller steps, and using tools like Trello, Notion, or Jira.

+30. **_What do you do when you get stuck?_**

+Break the problem down, research the issue, seek help from peers or communities like StackOverflow, or take a break to gain a fresh perspective.

+31. **_What do you do when you get something wrong?_**

+I analyze the mistake, learn from it, and apply the lessons to future work to avoid repeating the error.